-The Pittsburgh Panthers dropped an important game to the Cincinnati Bearcats Saturday night to determine the leader in the Big East standings, 26-23.
+The Pittsburgh Panthers dropped an important game to the Cincinnati Bearcats Saturday night, 26-23.
+The game determined the leader in the Big East standings.
 Though the Panthers held a 10-point advantage in the third quarter, the Bearcats fought back and scored the final 13 points of the game.

-The Panthers scored twice out of the gates in the second quarter, putting 10 points on the board in less than 30 seconds after a Kevin Harper field goal and a 4-yard rushing touchdown by Tino Sunseri after a Zach Collaros interception.
-But as was the theme of the game, Cincinnati answered on a Zach Collaros 7-yard rushing touchdown to tie the game at 13.
-But the Panthers were able to kick another field goal going into half.
+The Panthers scored twice out of the gates in the second quarter, putting 10 points on the board in less than 30 seconds.
+After a Kevin Harper field goal, a Zach Collaros interception led to a 4-yard rushing touchdown by Tino Sunseri.
+But as was the theme of the game, Cincinnati answered on a 7-yard rushing touchdown by Collaros to tie the game at 13.
+The Panthers were able to kick another field goal going into half.

 For more coverage of this game and all things Pittsburgh, stay tuned to SB Nation Pittsburgh.